ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ##### reads

 ###### EGAPx v0.2
-EGAPx v0.2 expects the headers to simple, such as single words (e.g., read ID or name) with no extra spaces or strange symbols.
+EGAPx v0.2 expects the headers to simple, such as single words (e.g., read ID or name) with no extra spaces or "strange" symbols.

+See the <i>download\_SRA.sh</i> script in the <b>scripts</b> subdirectory of the <b>inputData</b> directory for an example of appropriate header formatting using downloaded SRA data.

-<b>TO-DO:</b> Altert EGAPx creators of the following error.<br>
+<b>TO-DO:</b> Update EGAPx creators about the following error.<br>
 EGAPx v0.2 should be able to accept fasta files compressed into gz format.
 However, the following error is returned on our ND CRC remote server system (see https://www.biostars.org/p/9469010/):<br>
 Exiting because of \*FATAL ERROR\*: could not create FIFO file wrkarea/STAR.65804014732736FFdFHY/D.pulicaria\_LARRY\_HIC\_final-18CRep1\_ATCACG\_L001\_R1.concat.fq/D.pulicaria\_LARRY\_HIC\_final-18CRep1\_ATCACG\_L001\_R1.concat.fq-\_STARtmp/tmp.fifo.read1